 See Behind the labels to learn about label enforcement and accountability.
 Also, the Animal Welfare Approved program has a guide to meat labels (.pdf) that is quite comprehensive and discusses more obscure labels, such as heritage breed and biodynamic.

 Was this page helpful to you?
-Let me know.
+Please let me know.

 Like politicians and personal ads, some meat labels can't be trusted.
-These labels offer no insight into an animal's living conditions:
+The following labels offer no insight into an animal's living conditions:

 Natural: This means the meat has no artificial coloring, flavoring, chemical preservatives, or artifical or synthetic ingredients.
-Nothing to say about how the animal was raised.
+Nothing to say about the animals.

-Naturally-raised: These animals didn't receive antibiotics, growth hormones or feed containing animal by-products.
-Those things can be harmful to animals (and people), but this label doesn't offer insight into animals' living conditions.
+Naturally-raised: These animals didn't receive antibiotics, growth hormones, or feed containing animal by-products.
+While such things can be harmful to animals (and people), this label says nothing about animals' living conditions.

-Antibiotic-free/No added hormones: Industrial farms use antibiotics and hormones to promote rapid animal growth.
-There's evidence that this is encouraging the growth of antibiotic-resistant bacteria.
-But this label says nothing about an animal's living conditions or its feed.
+Antibiotic-free/No added hormones: Industrial farms use antibiotics and hormones to prevent illness and promote rapid animal growth.
+Unfortunately, there's evidence that this is encouraging the growth of antibiotic-resistant bacteria in humans.
+But this label says nothing about animals' living conditions.

-Farm fresh: By definition, a farm is "a tract of land where produce or animals are raised."
-But factory farms - where animals never touch land - are unfortunately called "farms," too.
-Don't be fooled by the farm fresh label!
+Farm fresh: By definition, a farm is "a tract of land where plants or animals are raised."
+But factory farms - where animals never touch land or see the sun - are unfortunately called "farms," too.
+Don't be fooled by pretty farm fresh labels!